 - An outline of a research or project proposal.

-Following the close of the application period, the center’s advisory board will review and select up to eight applicants to serve a one-year fellowship beginning in 2018.
+Following the close of the application period, the center’s advisory board will review and select up to eight applicants to serve a one-year fellowship at the beginning of 2018.

 Selected fellows will support the center by conducting research or developing a project to further freedom of expression, such as creating a toolkit for campuses, a student app or a published paper.
 As part of their hands-on work, fellows will also engage current UC students at the UCDC center in Washington, D.C., as well as during a week in residence at one of UC’s 10 campuses.
 Finally, the fellows will present their yearlong project at a national conference in 2018, with the aim of developing new approaches for educating students about the critical role of the First Amendment in American democracy.